 Forward Lunge with Dumbbell

-You are holding the dumbbell on the same side as the leg you are working on and go through the forward lunge, just as you did in the second exercise.
-Return back and then forward lunge on the opposite side of your leg.
+Hold the dumbbell on the same side as the leg you are working on and go through the forward lunge, just as you did in the second exercise.
+Return back and then lunge on the opposite leg, switching sides with the dumbbell.

-With those four different movements, the research finds that the forward lunge with the dumbbell on the opposite side or contralateral side targets the glutes more.
+The research found that the forward lunge with the dumbbell on the opposite side or contralateral side targets the glutes more.

 Enter in your injury or pain.
 There is a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.